mmesh/docs/docs/legal/terms/terms-and-conditions.md

 ---
-title: Terms and Conditions ("Terms")
+title: "Terms and Conditions"
-description: mmesh Terms and Conditions were last updated on February 19, 2022.
+description: "mmesh Terms and Conditions were last updated on February 19, 2022."
+tags:
+  - legal
 ---

 # Terms and Conditions ("Terms")